AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-calendars-issue-time-off.md

 >
 >The Product team is currently evaluating this issue resolution, which might require product enhancements.
 Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.

-The following issues are being reported regarding the Time Off calendar:
+The following issues are being reported regarding the [!UICONTROL Time Off] calendar:

 * Calendar shows inaccurate dates for the user's time off.
 The calendar may show too many or too few days off.
-* Calendar shows days off as "Partial" even though the user has requested the full day off.
+* Calendar shows days off as "[!UICONTROL Partial]" even though the user has requested the full day off.

-The user's own Time Off page is accurate.
+The user's own [!UICONTROL Time Off] page is accurate.
 Editing time off does not correct the calendar.

 _First reported on June 11, 2021._